wgmyers/mal/impls/ruby-wgm/NOTES.md

 Now passing all non-optional / deferrable tests.
 Time to implement that.

+First up - we have never been handling comments properly.
+Time to fix that.
+IIUC, a lisp comment is anything following a ';' to the end of that line.
+Comments may be prefixed with one or more semicolons according to convention, but we don't need to worry about that - as soon as we see a symbol beginning with ';' (so ";" is ok and not a comment) our reader needs to stop parsing everything until it sees \n.
+So back to reader.rb we go.

 ## Step 5 (2021-05-04)

 Ok, we've made EVAL always loop.